tawada/grass-grower/README.md

 ## Contributing

 We welcome contributions from the community!
 Please see the repository guidelines for more information on how to contribute.

-## License

-Grass Grower is open-sourced under the MIT License.
-See the LICENSE file for legal information.